cpp-best-practices/cppbestpractices/07-Considering_Performance.md

 ### Prefer double to float

+Operations are doubles are typically faster than float.
+However, in vectorized operations, float might win out.
+Analyze the code and find out which is faster for your application!

 ### Prefer ++i to i++
 ... when it is semantically correct.
 Pre-increment is [faster](http://blog2.emptycrate.com/content/why-i-faster-i-c) then post-increment because it does not require a copy of the object to be made.